 This financial report covers UC Invest as an individual entity.
-UC Invest is an activity of The Uniting Church in Australia Property Trust (S.A.), which was established by an Act of the South Australian Parliament in 1977.
+UC Invest is an activity of The Uniting Church in Australia Property Trust (S.A.).
+The Uniting Church in Australia Property Trust (S.A.) was established by an Act of the South Australian Parliament in 1977.
 All assets of UC Invest are held in the name of The Uniting Church in Australia Property Trust (S.A.).

 UC Invest provides investment services for the Uniting Church SA community.
-These services include at-call and fixed term investments and a suite of managed funds available to Uniting Church and Churches of Christ SA entities.
+These services include at-call and fixed term investments and a suite of managed funds available to Uniting Church entities.